-Millions of local domestic power generation facilities might also help increase electricity supply robustness against peak load, storm or even sabotage, in the same way that the distributed nature of the Internet makes it robust in the face of point failures.
+Millions of local domestic power generation facilities might also help increase electricity supply robustness against peak load, storm or even sabotage.
+This is in much the same way that the distributed nature of the Internet helps it survive individual failures.
 However, it remains possible that I might be expensively failing to save the planet and my money...

 Domestic solar heating and electricity generation will not save money but can reduce overall CO2 emissions.

 A domestic solar power system will likely not pay for itself in the UK.

 In September 2005 a group of well-respected UK academics reported that the payback period for an investment in a solar PV system in the UK was 47 years.
 The equipment life might be 25+ years, so the chance of financial payback is low.
-Government grants improve the position, and there are reasons other than purely financial for installing solar PV (photovoltaics aka solar cells/panels), but high capital and financing costs and sunlight of perhaps 2.5 hours per day may simply mean that pure financial payback never arrives for a small domestic installation.
+Government grants improve the position, and there are reasons other than purely financial for installing solar PV (photovoltaics aka solar cells/panels).
+However, high capital and financing costs and sunlight of perhaps 2.5 hours per day may simply mean that pure financial payback never arrives for a small domestic installation.
 On the other hand, if your aim is to reduce your total carbon/energy footprint, then PV may save its manufacturing footprint in the first few years of a 25-year life.

 The study Can PV or Solar Thermal be cost effective ways of reducing CO2 emissions for residential buildings?
 (2006) reports that the carbon payback for [a] solar thermal system is 2 years, [and a] BIPV system has a carbon payback of 6 years.
 Simple economic payback times for both systems are more than 50 years.
 Calculations considering the [then] current UK energy price increase (10%/yr), reduce the economic payback time for the PV roof to under 30 years.
 The costs to reduce overall carbon dioxide emissions using a BIPV roof are £196/tonne CO2, solar thermal individual systems at £65/tonne CO2 and community solar thermal at £38/tonne CO2.
 The current spot market price for CO2 is £15/tonne CO2 (20).
 Capital costs for PV systems in particular must be significantly reduced for them to be a cost-effective way to reduce CO2.